pgml/bbclip/README.md

 --silent=true|false             Starts bbclip silently in the background (default: false)
 ```

+You can write the same flags (without the double dashes) in `~/.config/bbclip/config` to make it persistent.

 ## Styling

 Create a `style.css` in `~/.config/bbclip/` and use the following classes: